YuriDevAT/accessibility-first/_posts/en/accessibility-the-what-why-&-how.md

 When using `<header>`, `<main>`, `<footer>` you have already laid a good basic structure of your website that will allow screen reader users to find their way around your site.

 The [list of semantic HTML tags](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) is long.
-Try to include as many as possible and use `<div>` and `<span>` and only for styling purposes, since they are not semantic.
+Try to include as many as possible and use `<div>` and `<span>` only for styling purposes, since they are not semantic.
 To not break legacy code, [aria (Accessible Rich Internet Applications)](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) offer a good (temporary) solution.
 Then you don’t have to replace your already built in `<div>` tags with semantic tags that would break the styling and thus bring increased extra work.

 [Aria roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles), for example, simply take the role of the semantic tag as in the following example.
 Interactive elements such as links and buttons, as well as [multimedia elements](https://developer.mozilla.org/en-US/docs/Web/Media/Formats) such as images and videos, require a more detailed description (e.g. using alternative text) to be better understood by screen reader users.